Deposit Takers Act 2023

 You could also call this:

-"The bank must tell you if they might not approve your application and why."
+"Banks must tell you why they might reject your application"

 Illustration for Deposit Takers Act 2023